What We Think

 During the day you can choose to relax by the large pool, blissfully soaking up the atmosphere, disturbed only by birdsong and the hum of chattering monkeys; or take advantage of the expert guides provided, to explore the forest and mangroves on foot or by canoe.
 In the evening, enjoy a refreshing drink in the new bar area overlooking the mangroves, whilst meeting new friends and sharing stories of your experiences that day.
 Dinner is served al fresco in one of the wooden or tented dining areas, and sometimes the fire is lit with the dancing flames creating a magical mood.
 Please note that, due to the remote location, menus are simple but of a good standard.

-There are now nine lodges, maintaining an exclusive yet slightly rustic feel, all built to a high standard, largely from local materials, although as you would expect in this rural setting they come equipped with fewer practicalities than mainstream hotels – we believe this simply adds to the charm of the lodges and an authentic bush experience.
+There are now nine lodges, with a tenth to be completed by November 2014, maintaining an exclusive yet slightly rustic feel, all built to a high standard, largely from local materials, although as you would expect in this rural setting they come equipped with fewer practicalities than mainstream hotels – we believe this simply adds to the charm of the lodges and an authentic bush experience.
 There are three styles of lodge at Mandina – spacious Jungle Lodges are set back from the river close to the restaurant/bar and pool area, whilst the popular River Lodges are either floating or on stilts.
 Next winter 2013 will see the introduction of the new, spacious Mangrove Lodge which enjoys a private location beyond the jungle lodges, on a small inlet nestled in the mangroves.
 Each lodge has a private but roofless bathroom and composting toilet (except the Jungle and Mangrove lodges which are flushing).
 The impressive Stilted Lodge is on two floors with separate bedroom, outside deck and lounge area on the lower level plus upstairs day room, whilst the Jungle Lodges each have their own private roof terrace looking out towards the mangroves and jungle.
 Fans are employed instead of electricity sapping air-conditioning and, following substantial investment, solar power is now used most of the time.